Iran war: markets have a short memory for conflict and a long memory for consequence – defence and AI

 Lithium is the cleanest expression

-Recent quarterlies are doing the work.
 Albemarle reported continued inventory drawdowns in Q1, with stock levels trending lower through the cycle.
 Mineral Resources reported sold tonnes above US$2,500/t before spot indices caught up, with management flagging demand strength and supply struggling to keep pace.
 Core Lithium capitalised on tightening markets by selling 20,000 tonnes of lithium fines to Glencore as opportunistic buying drives the first DSO activity since the 2016/2017 cycle.
+Liontown is reporting physical tightness with inventories well below one month.
+Added to this, IGO downgraded Greenbushes FY26 guidance by 10%, a material cut from the world’s largest lithium mine, and lost its CFO in the same window.

 Where the value sits – lithium, copper, gold, silver, rare earths, tungsten and tin

-The implication for ASX small-cap resources companies
+The implication for ASX resources companies

 Sources